What’s the Problem with Electronic Nicotine Delivery Systems?

 Navy Bans E-Cigarettes Over Exploding Battery Concerns

 April 18, 2017 - The U.S. Navy is banning e-cigarettes and portable heated vapor from its aircraft, ships and submarines after news stories of the devices’ batteries exploding, catching fire in checked bags / checked luggage and injuring sailors.

 Malfunctioning e-cigs have forced at least one aircraft to land, started fires on ships and left multiple sailors and a California woman burned.
 Vape injuries have occurred when the devices were being used, charged or replaced, or when they came into contact with other metal objects.

 January 4, 2017 - The U.S. Food and Drug Administration (FDA) is planning to hold a 2-day public meeting in April to discuss the dangers of exploding batteries in e-cigarettes and vapes.
 The Associated Press reported in December that the agency had identified at least 66 e-cigarette explosions between 2015 and early 2016.

-Get a Free E-Cigarette Explosion Lawsuit Evaluation With Our Lawyers
+Get a Free E-Cigarette Lawsuit Evaluation With Our Lawyers

 Again, if you were injured by an e-cigarette, vape or other electronic smoking device, you should contact Schmidt and Clark attorneys immediately for a free consultation.
 You may be entitled to compensation by filing a suit for medical bills and lost wages against vape companies and we can help.